codepossible/AzFunctions-AASOperations/docs/AppDesign.md

 Azure Table and Queue for each of the operation is configured in the Application settings.

-Finally the class - *ProcessTabularModelGetProcessingStatus* provides HTTP endpoint which the client can use to query the status of the cube processing request using the tracking information.The request to this endpoint can return - HTTP 200 (if tracking record is found), HTTP 404 (if tracking record is not found) and HTTP 400 (if invalid parameters are sent).
+Finally the class - *ProcessTabularModelGetProcessingStatus* provides HTTP endpoint which the client can use to query the status of the cube processing request using the tracking information.
+The request to this endpoint can return - HTTP 200 (if tracking record is found), HTTP 404 (if tracking record is not found) and HTTP 400 (if invalid parameters are sent).

 For example:

-To request asynchornous processing of the "Suppliers" dimensions table in AdventureWorks sample anaysis services database, the request would look like as follows:
+To request asynchronous processing of the "Suppliers" dimensions table in AdventureWorks sample Analysis Services database, the request would look like as follows:

 ```
 https://azfunctionendpoint.azurewebsites.net/api/ProcessTabularModel/adventureworks/tables/Suppliers/async?code=key